 Shopper research examines how, when, and where customers interact with brands to give companies a better understanding of the consumer journey from discovery to conversion.

 Shopper research is critical for a better understanding of the customer journey from initial searches to website visits and eventual purchases.
-The advent of digital- and mobile-first interactions has made this research even more important as the customer journey now includes multiple paths and touchpoints from start to finish.
+Plus, the advent of digital- and mobile-first interactions has made this research even more important as the customer journey now includes multiple paths and touchpoints from start to finish.

 Source: Lucid Software